Formula One drivers from Canada

 There have been 15 Formula One drivers from Canada, four of whom have scored points.
-Gilles Villeneuve, rated amongst the greatest drivers of all time, died while qualifying for his 68th race.
+Gilles Villeneuve, six-time Grand Prix winner, died while qualifying for his 68th race.
 His son, Jacques Villeneuve won the World Drivers' Championship in 1997.
-Canadian drivers were absent from Formula One since his departure in 2006, until the arrival of Lance Stroll in 2017.
+Canadian drivers were absent from Formula One from Jacques Villeneuve's departure in 2006 until the arrival of Lance Stroll in 2017.